Building a Mobile Chat App Using Realm – The New and Easier Way

 After logging out of Realm, we simply set

-After seeing what happens after a user has logged into Realm, we need to circle back and enable email/password authentication in the backend Realm app.
+After seeing what happens after a user has logged into Realm, we need to circle back and enable email/password authentication in the backend Atlas App Services app.
 Fortunately, it's straightforward to do.

 Enable the provider and select "Automatically confirm users" and "Run a password reset function."
 Select "New function" and save without making any edits: